torvalds/linux/Documentation/kernel-hacking/hacking.rst

 These routines disable soft interrupts on the local CPU, and restore them.
-They are reentrant; if soft interrupts were disabled before, they will still be disabled after this pair of functions has been called.
+They are re-entrant; if soft interrupts were disabled before, they will still be disabled after this pair of functions has been called.
 They prevent softirqs and tasklets from running on the current CPU.